bigbrainw/signal_pros/readme.md

 # Alpha, Beta, and Theta Wave Data Logger

 ## Overview
 This script reads alpha, beta, and theta wave data from an Arduino, processes it, and logs the results into a CSV file.
+It performs Fast Fourier Transform (FFT) on the data to extract amplitude information for different frequency ranges, specifically beta (12-30 Hz), alpha (8-12 Hz), and theta (4-8 Hz) waves.
+This data can be used for further analysis of brainwave patterns.

 ## Requirements
 - matplotlib==3.8.2